 You can get $10 off your first InstaCart order by clicking here!

-These are questions that we hear a lot from listeners and others who have never used Disney World grocery delivery at the Happiest Place on Earth!
+These are questions that we hear a lot from listeners and others who have never had groceries delivered to their Disney resort.
 If you have other questions we don’t cover here, always feel free to reach out to us at email@example.com.

-Shipt, Garden Grocer, Amazon Prime Now and InstaCart all deliver alcohol to Disney World resorts.
-I’m not sure about Walmart as we haven’t been able to try their grocery delivery service to Disney World resorts yet.
+Shipt, Garden Grocer, Amazon Prime Now and InstaCart all deliver beer, wine, and other alcohol to Disney resorts.
+I’m not sure about Walmart as we haven’t been able to try their grocery delivery service to Disney resorts yet.

-This is where it can get a little confusing, as there is a difference between grocery delivery and regular package delivery to Disney World resorts, as Disney handles those two things differently.
-If you have items sent to your Disney World resort through the mail, you will be charged $5.00 per package.
-There is no charge for items delivered by couriers, such as any of the grocery delivery services mentioned above, to Bell Services at your Disney World resort.
-However, if you would prefer Bell Services to deliver your grocery order to your room, Disney World does charge a $6.00 delivery fee (don’t be surprised if these prices go up in the future).
+This is where it can get a little confusing, as there is a difference between grocery delivery and regular package delivery to Disney resorts, as Disney handles those two things differently.
+If you have items sent to your Disney resort through the mail, you will be charged $5.00 per package.
+There is no fee for orders delivered by couriers, such as any of the delivery services mentioned above, to Bell Services at your Disney resort.
+However, if you would prefer Bell Services to deliver your grocery order to your room, Disney does charge a $6.00 delivery fee (don’t be surprised if these prices go up in the future).

-Also, you will need to get the delivery address from the Disney World resort – this is different from the address you will get if you plug the resort’s name into Google Maps.
-When you check into your Disney World resort, you’ll need to ask someone at the front desk or call down and ask them what the grocery delivery address is, and that will be the address you will use to place your grocery delivery order.
-If you try to use the physical address listed on say Google Maps, at least with InstaCart, it will reject the address.
-So always check with the front desk or email Disney for the correct address before you leave for your trip.
+Also, you will need to get the delivery address from the Disney World resort – this is different from the address you will get if you plug your Disney resort name into Google Maps.
+When you check into your Disney resort, you’ll need to ask someone at the front desk or call down and ask them what the grocery delivery address is, and that will be the one you will use to place your grocery delivery order.
+If you try to use the physical address listed on say Google Maps, at least with InstaCart, it will reject.
+So always confirm with the front desk or email Disney for the correct address before you leave for your trip.

-Your Disney World resort’s Bell Services will deliver your food to your room for a $6 fee but they will not always put cold items like milk and other perishables in your room fridge.
+Your Disney resort’s Bell Services will deliver your food to your room for a $6 fee but they will not always put cold items like milk and other perishables in your room fridge.
 Unless it’s just not advantageous for you, we recommend just going to get your grocery order from Bell Services yourself for a couple of reasons.
-First off, you don’t have to pay the $6 (plus any tip to the worker).
-Second, Bell Services at Disney World resorts isn’t always really quick and efficient with their delivery times, and you may be stuck waiting on them for longer than you anticipate or care to.
+First off, you don’t have to pay the $6 (plus any tip to the Cast Member).
+Second, Bell Services at Disney resorts isn’t always really quick and efficient with their delivery times, and you and your family may be stuck waiting on them for longer than you anticipate or care to.

-Most of these grocery delivery services are day of, so it really depends on how you have your day scheduled.
+Most of these Disney World grocery delivery services are day of, so it really depends on how you have your days scheduled.
 If it is your travel day, you could always put your order in while waiting at the airport or for Magical Express to your Disney World resort.
 That way you are not waiting in your room for your delivery and you can head out straight to one of Disney World parks!
 Your grocery order might actually beat you to the resort.
-Now with Walmart delivery, they are pretty popular and you might want to place your grocery order a day ahead of time so you have a better chance at snagging a delivery spot for arrival day.
+Now with Walmart delivery, they are pretty popular and you might want to shop and place your grocery order a few days in advance so you have a better chance at snagging a better delivery time for arrival day.

-Garden Grocer offers a discount for ordering up to 60-days beforehand.
+Garden Grocer offers a discount for ordering up to 60 days in advance.
 So if you know you are going to be putting in a grocery delivery order and you already know what you want, you can save money on your grocery order.
 If you want to be sure everything is covered the earliest we recommend placing an order is 60 days but ultimately, you could do a few days or weeks ahead of time, but usually placing your grocery delivery order the day of should be fine.
 Just be sure to keep any email or receipt they give you just in case something were to happen to your order.

-It depends on where you’re staying on what type of room your staying in.
+It depends on where and what type of room you and your family are staying in.
 There is a microwave in all of the Disney Vacation Club rooms, and in the suites at All Star Movies and Art of Animation.
 All rooms on Disney World property include at least a mini-fridge, and some have full size refrigerators.
 However, the mini-fridges are pretty small, and they do not fit a full gallon of milk.
 They can hold a half gallon of milk and maybe a couple cans of soda or water bottles.
 They’re just not very big or deep.
-And they aren’t very cold, either.
-And forget about trying to keep anything frozen!
+And they aren’t very cold, either and forget about trying to keep anything frozen!

-On one of our last trips to Disney World, we ended up using our own cooler and using the ice from the resort to keep all our stuff cold – much colder than in the fridge and we had more space for milk, drinks and other cold items.
+On one of our last trips to Disney World, our family ended up using our own cooler and using the ice from the resorts to keep all our stuff cold – much colder than in the fridge and we had more space for milk, drinks and other cold items.
 This is common practice for guests staying at places like Fort Wilderness but it’s also a good idea even at a resort like Beach Club.

 If you enjoyed this Best Disney World grocery delivery options article then you should check out some of the other content we have like our Villains After Hours review!